celsiusnarhwal/hayasaka/README.md

 - `-n, --number`: The number of keys to generate.
 Defaults to, and must be at least, 1.
 - `-c, --copy`: Copy the key to the clipboard.
 - `-f, --file`: The file to write the key to.
-- `-r, --redact`: Don't print the key to the console.
+- `-r, --redact`: Redact the key from the console.
 - `-h, --help`: Show the help message.

 ## Key Strengths